pvigier/pvigier.github.io-jekyll/_posts/2019-11-18-vagabond-let-s-fight.md

 # HUD

 It had been weeks, I was postponing the work on the user interface.
-I rolled up my sleeves and made a basic HUD to display the target monster's name and health.
+I rolled up my sleeves and made a basic HUD to display the target monster name and health.

 Moreover, I change the inputs.
 Now, everything is done with the mouse.
 Thus, I created a custom golden cursor you can see in the video below.